stevendanna/stevendanna.github.com/source/_posts/2012-03-10-simple-tools-do-times-and-summarize.markdown

 ```

 The [tool itself](https://gist.github.com/2014470) is little more than
-a simple wrapper to a shell `for` loop, but the typing it saves and
+a wrapper to a shell `for` loop, but the typing it saves and the
-the semantic value it provides when constructing a command line has
+semantic value it provides when constructing a command line has proven
-proven valuable on numerous occasions.
+valuable on numerous occasions.

 ## summarize [OPTIONS] [FILE]